Frequently Asked Questions (FAQ)

 How can I change the color used for highlighting hovered rows?

-This can be done with the following CSS code (that just needs to be added to the “Custom CSS” textarea in the “Plugin Options”):
+This can be done with the some CSS code that needs to be added to the “Custom CSS” textarea on the “Plugin Options” screen of TablePress:

 .tablepress .row-hover tr:hover td {